 Do not install in the Programs Files directory or Applications (on Mac) unless you are sure you have permissions to read/write/edit in this folder.

-An Alternative is to use Fiji which comes with a lot of nifty plugins.
+I do not recommend this, but an alternative is to use Fiji which comes with a lot plugins.
 Get it at fiji.sc/

 When you run ImageJ the first time, follow the drop down menus to Edit > Options > Memory & Threads and set memory as you need.